Cool and Dry in Cambodia

 Although I probably say this about every place I go, Cambodia is one of my favourite places in SE Asia to visit.
 I highly encourage you to visit this amazing country at least once in your lifetime.
 Even better, let me show you my view of it on one of my tours.
+Maybe I’ll be able to teach you how to stay cool and dry in Cambodia.

 There are some obvious highlights to see when you’re in Cambodia, like Angkor Wat and The Killing Fields.
 But it’s when you get off the beaten path, that you see Cambodia like it is for it’s residents.
 Of course, you need to see those important monuments and parks.
 That’s a large part of how this country survives.
 But leave yourself enough time to truly explore the less traveled areas.